Government-Business Forum on Small Business Capital Formation

 The 2017 Forum will include a morning panel followed by breakout groups.
 The panel discussion will explore how capital formation options are working for small businesses, including small businesses in Texas.
 Information on the panel participants, the full agenda and further details on this year’s Forum will be posted here as they become finalized.
 Opening remarks and the morning panel discussion will be webcast live on the SEC’s home page at www.SEC.gov beginning at 9:00 a.m.
 Central Time and archived.
 The breakout groups, in which participants will work to formulate specific policy recommendations, will follow the panel discussion and will not be webcast, but will be accessible by telephone conference call to pre-registered members of the public not in attendance.

 Members of the public may attend the Forum in person without charge, but are asked to pre-register online.
-An online registration form will soon be available here.
 Anyone wishing to participate in a breakout group, either in person or by teleconference, must register online by November 27, 2017.
 Before the Forum, we will e-mail a call-in telephone number and access code to everyone registered to participate in a breakout group.
+You also may use the online registration form to let the SEC staff know you are interested in having your name on the mailing list for future Forums.

 To suggest topics and recommendations for facilitating small business capital formation to be considered at the 2017 Forum, or for questions concerning the Forum, please direct them to the attention of Anthony Barone in the SEC Office of Small Business Policy at (202) 551-3460, or BaroneA@sec.gov, or 100 F Street, N.E., Washington, DC 20549-3628.